 IEC 61511 is the standard that set the requirements for Safety Instrumented Systems (SIF).
 As part of this standard, a SIF is required to act within adequate response time to bring the process or a system to a safe state.
 This is called response time of a SIF and the time available to act before anything dangerous happens is called process safety time (PST).
-(See part 1, part 2, part 3 and part 5 for more information).
+(See part 1, part 2, part 3, part 5, part 6, part 7 and part 8 for more information).

 PST calculation and definition is a mandatory requirement for all the instrumented functions to which IEC 61511 is applicable.